 The ATLAS calorimeter measures the energies and positions of charged and neutral particles.
 It consists of metal plates (absorbers) and sensing elements.
 Interactions in the absorbers transform the energy into a "shower" of particles that are detected by the sensing elements.

 In the inner sections of the calorimeter, the sensing element is liquid argon.
 This piece of the detector, called the liquid argon calorimeter, consists of radial layers of accordion-shaped lead plates separated by thin layers of liquid argon and electrodes.
-The accordion geometry has the advantage of reducing the time needed for the signals to reach the electronics.
+The accordion geometry maximizes the active volume of the detector and optimizes the transfer of the electrical signals to the readout electronics.

 Before the electronic boards were installed in the calorimeter, a team of Brookhaven physicists, engineers, and technicians tested their response to electrical signals by immersing them in liquid nitrogen.
 (Liquid nitrogen simulates the cold temperature of liquid argon but is generally cheaper and more readily available.)

 Another Brookhaven team assembled and tested the 64 feedthroughs of the calorimeter.
 The team tested the various parts of each feedthrough before assembling them and checked the quality of the connections, looking for possible leaks.